Cherry Shortbread Cookies

 A Perfect Christmas Shortbread

-These cookies are easy to make, so tasty, and with their bright colors, so very festive.
+These cookies are easy to make, so tasty and so very festive that Santa and Mrs. Claus and the reindeer and elves would approve.

 More Shortbread Recipes